Best AI Code Review Tools in 2026: 7 Options Tested and Compared

 Greptile's pitch is simple: it indexes your entire repository and builds a dependency graph so reviews aren't limited to the diff in isolation.
 When it reviews a PR, it knows what's in the rest of your codebase - duplicate code, convention mismatches, and changes that could break other modules.

 What it does well: Full-codebase context is Greptile's core differentiator.
-On its own benchmark, it reported an 82% bug catch rate - 41% higher than Cursor (58%), with CodeRabbit at 44%.
+On its own benchmark, it reported a 82% bug catch rate - 41% higher than Cursor (58%), with CodeRabbit at 44%.
 It also claims teams merge PRs 4x faster on average.
-Beyond code review, Greptile can auto-generate context-aware commit messages, update documentation based on code changes, and serve as a knowledge base via its chat feature ($20/user/month addon).
+Beyond code review, Greptile can auto-generate context-aware commit messages, update documentation based on code changes, and act as a knowledge base via its chat feature ($20/user/month addon).

 Where it falls short: Every vendor benchmark should be taken with skepticism, and Greptile's is no exception.
-On the Propel benchmark (a third-party evaluation), Greptile scored an F-score of 45% - behind Propel itself (64%) and Cursor Bugbot (49%).
+On the Propel benchmark (a third-party evaluation), Greptile scored a F-score of 45% - behind Propel itself (64%) and Cursor Bugbot (49%).
 The full-codebase indexing also means initial setup takes longer and compute costs are higher.

 Pricing: $30/active developer/month for cloud, with a 14-day free trial.
 Open-source projects get it free.
 Startups get 50% off.
 Enterprise self-hosting is available at custom pricing.